-Things You'll Need:
+Things You'll Need

-- Router bit
+Router bit

-- Plunge router attachment
+Plunge router attachment

 Step 1

-Consider the project to determine which Dremel accessory you need to create your Dremel router.
+Consider the project to determine which Dremel accessory needed to create your Dremel router.
 Use only the router bit for creating decorative edges on large standing pieces or those that cannot lay down for routing.
 Connect the plunge router or router table attachments when working on a piece of flat wood, for example.

 Step 2

-Attach the router bit by inserting it into the tip of the Dremel rotary tool.
+Attach the router bit by inserting it into the tip of the Dremel Rotary Tool.
 Tighten the tool around the bit according to your owner's manual.
 Often this involves pushing and releasing a shaft lock button located toward the tip of the tool, near the opening in which the bit is inserted.

 Step 3